NSAPH/National-Causal-Analysis/HealthOutcomes/readme.md

 Beneficiary Summary files we receive from CMS.
 We receive a flat file (which has a name that varies based on year, request number, and DUA) named `mbsf_ab_summary_<DUA/REQUEST SPECIFIC CHARACTERS>_<year>.dat`.
-We run cms provided SAS code that is delivered along side the flat files which outputs a file named `mbsf_ab_summary.sas7bdat` (regardless of year).
+We run CMS provided SAS code that is delivered along side the flat files which outputs a file named `mbsf_ab_summary.sas7bdat` (regardless of year).
 For clarity, we rename the output for each year `Denominator_<year>.sas7bdat`.
-We also use SAS libraries to also include county code, latitude, longitude, and to reverse the zipcode to further protect privacy.
+We also use SAS libraries to also include county code, latitude, longitude, and to reverse the zip code to further protect privacy.

 ## Processing